Sammy-is-a-dude/WHSTechNotes/journal.md

 Searching up answers.
 Google has helped me with questions that i struggle with.
 It also helps me with finding epic pfps.

 Politics.

+# November 19, 2024

+by showing the prices
+IT'S NOT DECEMBER YET STOP 😭😭😭😭